 - The 10 steps you need to follow to tune up your body and mind before your interview

 - 3 elite techniques that will help you stay calm and prevent anxiety

 - How to respond to difficult interview questions

 - How to handle the infamous moment: “So, do you have any questions?” (this is vital )

-- Why having a pre-interview checklist is so important (and see my personal checklist)
+- Why having a pre-interview checklist is so important (and see our own checklist)

 - 2 quick tips to keep you feeling comfortable & energetic on the day

 ‘Why is it so important to learn how to prepare for an interview?’